alexandersandberg/alexandersandberg.com/content/posts/exchange-studies-unsw-sydney.md

     <figcaption>My itinerary from Luleå to Sydney.</figcaption>
 </figure>

-The living situation in Sydney is still a “work in progress”, but I've found an apartment on Airbnb for the first week at least, while I look around for a more permanent place to stay at.
+The living situation in Sydney is still a *“work in progress”*, but I've found an apartment on Airbnb for the first week at least, while I look around for a more permanent place to stay at.
 I'll come back to this in a later post.

 ## Why a blog?